Menstrual Cup FAQs

 How long can I wear my Pixie Cup?

-A Pixie Cup can be worn for a maximum of 12 hours at a time.
+A Pixie Cup can be worn for a maximum of 12 hours at a time before removing to cleanse.
 We recommend that you empty it at least 2-3 times a day.

-Should I use the original Pixie Cup, or Pixie Cup Slim?
+Should I use the Classic Pixie Cup or Soft Pixie Cup?

-Pixie Cup comes in two different styles: Pixie Cup and Pixie Cup Slim
+Pixie Cup comes in two different styles: Classic & Soft

 What size should I get?

-- Heavy flow: Choose one of our large cups (Pixie Cup or Pixie Cup Slim).
-Large size cups hold 5ml more fluid than the small size, so you’ll have to empty it less often.
-If you have a low cervix be sure to go with Pixie Cup Slim.
+• Average flow: Choose a Classic Large or Soft Large.
+Large size cups hold 5ml more fluid than the small sizes, so you’ll have to empty it less often.

-- Extra heavy flow: We make the Pixie Cup Extra Large just for you.
-It holds 5ml more than the large and it’ll be
+• Heavy flow: We made the Pixie Cup Extra Large just for you.
+It holds 5 ml more than the large and it’ll be your best friend!

 How do I fold my cup?